NVIDIA/DeepLearningExamples/TensorFlow/LanguageModeling/BERT/README.md

 Users are welcome to download BookCorpus from other sources to match our accuracy, or repeatedly try our script until the required number of files are downloaded by running the following:
 `bash scripts/data_download.sh wiki_books`

-Note: Not using BookCorpus can potentially change final accuracy on a few downstream tasks.
+Note: Ensure a complete Wikipedia download.
+If in any case, the download breaks, remove the output file `wikicorpus_en.xml.bz2`  and start again.
+If a partially downloaded file exists, the script assumes successful download which causes the extraction to fail.
+Not using BookCorpus can potentially change final accuracy on a few downstream tasks.

 4. Download the pretrained models from NGC.